ZacharySantamaria/Schedule/README.md

 # Goals
 * Get hired as a programmer
-* Lose weight: 220 currently.
-This is to make myself embarrassed so I can start decreasing this number.
+* Lose weight: 220 currently
+  * This is to make myself embarrassed so I can start decreasing this number.

 # current TODOs
 - [ ] Increase typing speed - 60 wpm and 30 wpm with correct hand placement